pogo61/Google-Drive-API-Hook/README.md

 - ensure that the status changes to "Workflow Is Completed"

 #### Configure Security
-- select the TrialLeads_API_vs1 VS
-- select the "Operations" tab, then the "POST /leads" operation, then the "Process" tab for the operation.
-- Double click on the "ConfigureSmartyStreet" script activity
-- Put in your Auth ID value into the "newQueryString" after the "auth-id=" and Auth Token after the "auth-token="
-- save the script activity
-- select the save process icon
-- Select the "PostLeadToBox" process in the Processes branch
-- Select the "Process" tab
-- Double click on the "Initialise Bearer Token" script activity
-- replace the value in the "processContext.setVariable("Bearer","BAJKzHbVsE7o66zIJ0iGXa3gU4sdRIRw");" line with the token you copied from the Box Developer site
-- Click the Finish button
-- Click the save process icon
 - Go to Google Drive Hook -> Policies -> Operational Policies -> Insert JWT into Downstream request policy
 - Click "modify" in the XML Policy Tab.
 An XML Policy Content editor dialog will be displayed.
 - change the value of the tns:fileLocation element to be the location and name of the file containing the private key of the Service account (this is obtain by exporting the key for the App in the [Google Developers Console] (https://console.developers.google.com/)).
 Note that the location must be absolute, not relative.